 In this section we discuss some quick and easy ways to get yourself a small travel router up and running if you find yourself frequently on the go.
 Take this device with you to use on public, friends networks, or hotel WiFi for an extra layer of privacy and security.
 When used properly with a VPN, these small little routers give you a big boost for keeping your traffic online private and more secure.

-GL-iNet routers are a favorite for me, they offer a full spectrum of routers for just about any needs, from tiny 2×2″ sized Mango to larger units for robust home or business networks.
+GL-iNet routers are a favorite for me, they offer a full spectrum of routers for just about any needs, from tiny 2×2″ sized Shadow to larger units for robust home or business networks.

 Great all around travel or home router: